7Jay-Lee7/Animal-Photo-Gallery/README.md

 ## Credits

-This website was created by Jay Lee and inspired by [Freecodecamp](https://www.freecodecamp.org/learn target="_blank").
+This website was created by Jay Lee and inspired by <a href="https://www.freecodecamp.org/learn" target="_blank">Freecodecamp</a>.
 If you have any questions or comments, please feel free to contact me.